Project Website: thedeletionist.com

 In the “Working Note” for Nets, Jen Bervin explains her impulse to play with Shakespeare’s sonnets: “to make the space of the poems open, porous, possible.”
 Her 2004 collection presents bolded words from sixty sonnets, creating a new “net” of meaning, a visually and lyrically emergent poetic constellation.
 The technique of erasure, in which words are removed from a source text to reveal poems latent within it, came to prominence with the work of Ronald Johnson and Tom Phillips in the 1960s.
 It has come back into fashion in recent book-length poems, including Srikanth Reddy’s Voyager, Janet Holmes’s The MS of My Kin, Jonathan Safran Foer’s Tree of Codes, Mary Ruefle’s A Little White Shadow, and (just released as this project was being completed) Sonne from Ort by Christian Hawkey and Uljana Wolf.
 The Deletionist asks what will happen if the text being erased is itself already a Net.

-The project is collaboration with Jesper Juul (developer of the conceptual game 4:32 and other computational provocations), and Nick Montfort (author of the ppg256 series and other small-scale poetry generators).
+The project, a collaboration with Jesper Juul (developer of the conceptual game 4:32 and other computational provocations), and Nick Montfort (author of the ppg256 series and other small-scale poetry generators), has been exhibited as part of “Shapeshifting Texts” (University of Bremen, Germany), “New Text” (International Symposium on Electronic Art 2015, Vancouver BC), and “Words Unstable On the Table” (Watermans Art Centre, Brentford UK).

-We published an extended statement, “Opening a Worl in the World Wide Web: The Aesthetics and Poetics of Deletionism” in the Spring, 2015 issue of Media-N, the Journal of the New Media Caucus, which was devoted to the aesthetics of erasure.
+An poetics essay, “Opening a Worl in the World Wide Web: The Aesthetics and Poetics of Deletionism,” appears in the Spring, 2015 issue of Media-N, the Journal of the New Media Caucus, which was devoted to the aesthetics of erasure.

 Selections from The Deletionist also appear in VLAK 5, the final issue of the wonderful international journal of experimental writing.</li>